 Specific cause-related research projects

-There were several sessions at the most recent ESOMAR Congress that focused on “Making a Difference” from a global standpoint.
-In fact, these sessions spurred us to write this post in the first place!
-Kantar presented about their project with the Indian Government to digitally engage citizens for sanitation improvement; BBC Media Action talked about the work they are doing to improve digital participation in Nigerian politics and elections; UNFPA took the stage to discuss some research around gender-based violence in Mongolia; and EPINION presented some work they’ve done in the education realm with dyslexic youth.
+Several sessions at the most recent ESOMAR Congress focused on “Making a Difference” from a global standpoint.
+These sessions spurred us to write this post in the first place!
+Kantar presented about their project with the Indian Government to digitally engage citizens for sanitation improvement; BBC Media Action talked about the work they are doing to improve digital participation in Nigerian politics and elections; UNFPA took the stage to discuss some research around gender-based violence in Mongolia, and EPINION presented some work they’ve done in the education realm with dyslexic youth.